 One out of two men and one out of three women will develop cancer during their lifetimes.

 Among these individuals, 5-10% have a hereditary syndrome that can cause them to develop cancer at a much earlier age than typical and have increased risk of developing multiple cancers.
-There is a free, simple genetic “test” that can help you identify individuals who would benefit from increased cancer screening: family history.
-This program demonstrates and allows you to practice quick, easy approaches to collecting, recording, and assessing cancer family history information.
+Family history can help you identify individuals who would benefit from increased cancer screening or genetic testing.
+Family history risk assessment and genetic testing are tools that can personalize cancer screening and prevention options for patients at risk of cancer.
+This program demonstrates and allows you to practice quick, easy approaches to using cancer family history and genetic testing in practice.

 After completing this program, you will be able to: